Graydon Creed

 Graydon Creed is a fictional character appearing in American comic books published by Marvel Comics.
 The character was created by writer Scott Lobdell and artist Brandon Peterson and first appeared in The Uncanny X-Men #299 (April 1993).
-He is the "baseline human" son of Sabretooth and Mystique, making him the half-brother of Nightcrawler.
+He is the "baseline human" son of Sabretooth and Mystique, as well as the half-brother of Nightcrawler and Rogue.

 Fictional character biography

-Posing as German spy Leni Zauber, Mystique seduced freelance assassin Victor Creed (Sabretooth) while he was in Germany on a mission.
-Mystique later gave birth to a normal human child—Graydon—whom she gave up for adoption, although she kept an eye on him.
-When Graydon learned that he was the son of two mutants who had abandoned him as an inconvenience, he grew resentful of all mutants and that resentment colored his outlook for the rest of his life.
+Mystique (posing as German spy Leni Zauber) seduced freelance assassin Victor Creed (Sabretooth) while he was in Germany.
+Mystique later gave birth to a normal human child named Graydon whom she gave up for adoption, although she kept an eye on him.
+Graydon learns that he was the son of two mutants who had abandoned him as an inconvenience, growing resentful of all mutants.

-In his adult years, Graydon forms a group called the Friends of Humanity, dedicated to opposing mutant civil rights by committing acts of terrorism against peaceful mutants and mutant sympathizers, and using the acts of violent mutants such as Magneto to rally support for their cause.
+As an adult, Graydon forms the Friends of Humanity, a terrorist group dedicated to opposing mutant civil rights by committing acts of terrorism against peaceful mutants and mutant sympathizers.

 Upstarts

-Creed also joins the Upstarts, a group of wealthy and powerful individuals assembled by Selene and the Gamesmaster with the sole purpose of killing mutants for points in a twisted game.
+Graydon Creed also joins the Upstarts, a group of wealthy and powerful individuals assembled by Selene and the Gamesmaster with the sole purpose of killing mutants for points in a twisted game.
 After learning of his parents' identities, Creed seeks to kill them as part of the Upstarts' game.
 Disguised as the armored Tribune, Creed hires assassins to kill his mother and has his father implanted with a bomb.
 His father manages to remove the device and confronts his son.
-Creed callously stabs Sabretooth's assistant, Birdy, a mutant telepath whom Sabretooth employed to keep his homicidal rages in check.
+Creed callously stabs Birdy, a telepathic mutant who Sabretooth had employed to keep his homicidal rages in check.

 During the Upstarts' self-professed "Younghunt", Creed is blackmailed into revealing the location of the Upstarts' prisoners by the New Warriors, who threaten to expose Creed as a mutant collaborator and the son of mutants.

 Death

-Graydon Creed runs for president on an anti-mutant platform with the support of Operation: Zero Tolerance.
+Graydon Creed runs for President on an anti-mutant platform with the support of Operation: Zero Tolerance.
+When a reporter from the Daily Bugle investigates Creed and discovers his parentage, Bastion kills the journalist to prevent the news from leaking out.
+Unbeknownst to Creed, the X-Men have infiltrated his presidential campaign, having Bobby Drake and Sam Guthrie operate undercover as his assistants.

 On the eve of the election, Creed is assassinated during a campaign speech.
-The miniseries X-Men Forever reveals that a future version of Mystique had fired the shot, having sworn to kill Graydon for his part in the Friends of Humanity's attack on Trevor Chase, the grandson of her lover Destiny.
+The miniseries X-Men Forever reveals that a future version of Mystique had fired the shot, having sworn to kill Graydon for his part in the Friends of Humanity's attack on Trevor Chase, the grandson of Destiny.

 Resurrection

-In X-Force, the Purifiers recover Graydon Creed's corpse, which Bastion reanimates using the Transmode Virus.
-During the Second Coming storyline, Graydon Creed is killed by Hope Summers.
-In the "Hunt for Wolverine" storyline, Creed returns as a zombie before Lady Deathstrike kills him.
+In X-Force, the Purifiers recover Graydon Creed's corpse, which is resurrected by Bastion using the techno-organic virus taken from an "offspring" of Magus.
+Creed makes his resurrection public, claiming that he had faked his death.

+Creed goes on to join the anti-mutant organization Orchis and begins traveling the multiverse, intending to kill every alternate universe version of Sabretooth.
+Creed and Sabretooth battle Wolverine and both are killed during this conflict, with Creed being killed by his father.